rbauer21/TheStash/README.md

 # Data Analysis Projects
-Things that I have been up to
+Personal projects that I have been working on to help display my technical skills and thought process used when analyzing and transforming data sets